A Tough Negotiator Proves Employers Can Bargain Down Health Care Prices

 Sure enough, when she got the contract, Bartlett found that the state plan had fallen victim to the spread.

 Pharmacy benefit managers also rake in dollars through rebates paid by pharmaceutical companies.
-Most health plans would assume that since they're paying for the drugs, they should get any rebates.
+Most health plans would assume that because they're paying for the drugs, they should get any rebates.
 But pharmacy benefit managers often don't disclose the size of the rebate, which allows them to keep some or most of it for themselves.
 When Bartlett pressed, she discovered the state wasn't getting the full amount of its rebates.

 Montana was getting taken, but it put Bartlett in a touchy political situation.
 The co-op needed the state as a partner or it wouldn't survive.
 Bartlett decided her allegiance was to the plan's bottom line.
 She pulled out of the deal.